 Technique tip: This step is mostly to help your cat relax and finish picking up any remaining loose hairs.
 Basically, just gently pet your cat and let them enjoy the attention.

-Additional Grooming Goals and Tricks
+Additional Grooming Tricks for Long Hair Cats

 Brushing your cat's fur isn't the only part of grooming.
-Regular maintenance is important, and if you keep up on your cat's grooming needs, they won't need as much intensive brushing and clipping later.
+Regular maintenance is important, and if you keep up with your cat's grooming needs, they won't need as much intensive brushing and clipping later.

 How Often Should You Groom Your Long-Haired Cat?

 Ideally, performing a light daily brushing on your long-haired cat is the best way to prevent mats from forming.
 However, your cat may not tolerate this much attention, and weekly grooming sessions just focusing on brushing can do a lot to control matting.
-For more intensive de-matting sessions, every two weeks to once a month should be sufficient, if you're keeping up with regular brushing.
+For more intensive de-matting sessions, every two weeks to once a month should be sufficient if you're keeping up with regular brushing.

 Make Trimming Your Cat's Claws a Habit